Learn Chinese with Music: 5 Great Chinese Covers of English Songs

 Over years of browsing YouTube, I’ve discovered several covers of popular songs in foreign languages and I wholeheartedly recommend them as a language-learning tool.

-If you’d like to love radio again and you’re a Chinese-language learner, this post is for you.
+If you’re a music lover and a Chinese-language learner, this post is for you.
 Here are five Chinese covers of popular English songs to help you learn Chinese with music.

 Learn Chinese with Music: 5 Stellar Chinese Covers to Popular English Songs